Cover Letter Format: Examples & Tips

 FAQ

-• One or two short body paragraph.
+• One or two short body paragraphs highlighting your skills and accomplishments

 • Use short paragraphs and bullet points to highlight your relevant skills and experience.